HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 Are Beagles Hard To Train?
 No.

 People often tell me that they've read online that beagles are hard to train.
-I think that is hogwash, probably consisting of rumors started by non-beagle people and people that have tried and failed because of attempting to train with poor methods and poor consistency.
-Check out this video of a very young beagle puppy:
+I think this belief is caused by rumors started by non-beagle people and people that have tried and failed because of attempting to train with poor methods and poor consistency.
+There are lots of videos on YouTube of young beagle puppies that have already learned many tricks and good behavior commands, within 2 to 4 weeks of going to their new homes!

-Some of our beagle puppies are now Search and Rescue dogs.
+Some of our beagle puppies have become Search and Rescue dogs and therapy dogs.
 Beagles are also used as drug-sniffing dogs, especially in airports because they are non-aggressive and smaller than other drug-dog breeds.

 Some thoughts to consider from the beginning: